 4. I am very excited to see my results.

-5. I am an old person to climb a hill.
+5. I am a person too old to climb a hill.

 6. I am very particular at work.